 What is NACLO?NACLO is a computational linguistics olympiad for students in grades 6-12 studying in North America.
 It is a written test containing linguistic puzzles.
 Students take the test individually.
 There are two rounds of the competition.
 The first is an open round held in January.
 The open round test consists of six to ten problems, and lasts 3 hours in total.
 Those who do well on the open round will be invited to compete in a second 'invitational' round in March.
-The top performing students from the US and Canada are then selected to represent their countries in the International Linguistics Olympiad in Beijing later in the year.
+The top performing students from the US and Canada are then selected to represent their countries in the International Linguistics Olympiad in India later in the year.

 Here is a sample puzzle from one of the previous years.

 The solution does not require any knowledge of Swahili!
 Here's how you may go about it:

 - Since "tarehe" occurs in all the examples (it probably means "date" or some such) we can ignore it.

 - The similarity of "Disemba", "Aprili", and "Oktoba" with the English words for the months is a good indicator of what they are.
 But you don't need to rely on this similarity.
 Notice that "Aprili" occurs in two examples, as does "April" in the English set, "Disemba" and "December" both occur once, and "Oktoba" and "October" three times.